The Connection between Dusty Star-Forming Galaxies and the First Massive Quenched Galaxies: Results

 In this section, we explore possible evolutionary connections between MQs and DSFGs.
 We seek to answer the following questions: were MQs sub-millimetre-bright before quenching?; what was the maximum sub-millimetre flux density reached by MQs in the past, and when did this peak occur?; do the answers to these questions depend on the redshift at which the MQ is identified?\\ As described above, we select massive MQs at $z = 2$, $3$, and $4$.
 In order to analyse the evolution of these selected galaxies across cosmic time, we track each galaxy along its so-called Main Progenitor Branch (MPB) by matching galaxies at different redshifts with the same \texttt{MainLeafID} (i.e. that have the same original progenitor galaxy).
-For simplicity, we do not follow galaxies once they are accreted by a more massive system.
-However, the fraction of MQs that are eventually incorporated into a more massive galaxy is modest ($\lesssim24\%$), regardless of the selected redshift.\\ First, we explore the past evolution of sub-millimetre flux density for our MQ samples selected at different redshifts.
+First, we explore the past evolution of sub-millimetre flux density for our MQ samples selected at different redshifts.
 In Figure \ref{fig:S870-track_MQs}, we show the median evolution of $S_{870}$ flux density for MQs selected at $z = 2$, $3$, and $4$ in four stellar mass (at the selected redshift) bins.
 The most notable trend in Figure \ref{fig:S870-track_MQs} is that MQs tend to reach a peak in sub-millimetre flux density before the redshift at which they are selected.
 The typical $S_{870}$ evolution exhibits a gradual increase with cosmic time (i.e. with decreasing redshift), between $z \sim 9$ and its peak, followed by a rapid decline at lower redshifts.
-This can be seen for MQs at the three analyzed redshifts.
+This can be seen for MQs at the three analysed redshifts.
 Another noteworthy trend is that, on average, MQs with higher stellar masses tend to reach higher peak sub-millimetre flux densities. \\ Motivated by the key trend in Figure \ref{fig:S870-track_MQs}, where MQs selected at different redshifts exhibit a peak in sub-millimetre flux density at different cosmic times, we derive both the maximum sub-millimetre flux density, $S_{870, \mathrm{max}}$, and the redshift at which it occurs, $z(S_{870, \mathrm{max}})$, for every MQ.
 The distributions of these properties are shown in Figure \ref{fig:S870-dist}, for each of the three MQ samples.
 As anticipated from Figure \ref{fig:S870-track_MQs}, almost all MQs at the three selected redshifts exhibit bright sub-millimetre peaks ($S_{870, \mathrm{max}} \gtrsim 1 \, {\rm mJy}$).
 We see from the upper panel of Figure \ref{fig:S870-dist} that $\sim 86\%$, $96\%$, and $91\%$ of MQs at $z = 2$, $3$, and $4$, respectively, exceeded $1\,{\rm mJy}$ at some point in their evolution.
 However, only $\sim 7\%$, $9\%$, and $5\%$ of these MQs (at the same redshifts) reached $S_{870,{\rm max}} \geq 3\,{\rm mJy}$.
 In exceptional cases, $\sim 2\%$, $1\%$, and $0\%$ MQs at $z = 2$, $3$, and $4$, attained $S_{870} \geq 5 \,{\rm mJy}$ during their formation history.
 Therefore, in our model, the progenitors of the vast majority of MQs are DSFGs.
 The median $S_{870, \mathrm{max}}$ is $1.4$, $1.6$, and $1.8\,\rm{mJy}$, for MQs at $z = 2$, $3$, and $4$.
 Based on the redshift distributions displayed in the lower panel of Figure \ref{fig:S870-dist}, these sub-millimetre peaks occurred at the following median redshifts: $z(S_{870, \mathrm{max}}) = 3.1$, $4.3$, and $5.5$, for MQs selected at $z =2$, $3$, and $4$, respectively. \\